Heathrow Terminal 5 station: Free intra-terminal transfers

 Until 2012, free transfer was not possible between terminals via the Underground, unlike on the Heathrow Express.
 In January 2012, free travel was introduced for Oyster card and contactless payment card holders between the Heathrow stations on the Piccadilly line.
-Journeys from Heathrow Terminal 5 to Terminal 4 via the Piccadilly line require a change at Hatton Cross; this journey is free, despite Hatton Cross not being part of the free travel zone.
+Journeys from Heathrow Terminal 5 to Terminal 4 via the Piccadilly line require a change at Hatton Cross; this journey is free.

 Future links

 Network Rail has put forward a proposal for a Western Rail Approach to Heathrow, a short spur of track in tunnel which would run from a junction east of Langley to Terminal 5 station.
 This would permit Great Western Main Line trains to run directly from Slough and Reading into Heathrow, without the need to change at Paddington.
 The proposal is currently at consultation stage and remains unconfirmed.

 In addition to the above rail links, Terminal 5 station also has two safeguarded "heavy rail" platforms for use by a west-facing connection to the National Rail network.
 The south-leaning proposal would spur off the Waterloo to Reading Line west of Staines railway station (originally dubbed Heathrow Airtrack, with a newer proposal named Heathrow Southern Railway).
 It proposes direct rail services to London Waterloo, Reading, Woking, Guildford and Gatwick Airport.
 Due to the cost of replacing three level crossings, one in a very urban part of Egham, the proposals are currently unfunded.